List of deemed universities: Note

 In many cases, the same listing by the UGC covers several institutes.
 For example, the listing for Homi Bhabha National Institute covers the Institute of Mathematical Sciences, the Indira Gandhi Centre for Atomic Research and other institutes.
 The list above includes only the major institute granted the status, and such additional institutes are not listed separately.
 The date of establishment listed is the date reported by the institute.
-The date in parenthesis is the date in which the institute was granted deemed university status.
+The date in parentheses is the date in which the institute was granted deemed university status.